The Story

 Highlights

-• Delve into Sri Lanka’s colonial past on a private tour, seeing the architectural legacy from Dutch mansions to colonial tea bungalows
+• Delve into Sri Lanka’s colonial past on a private tour, from Dutch mansions to colonial tea bungalows.

-• Pop into churches to hear about the stories of those who lived and worked in Ceylon
+• Pop into old churches to hear the stories of those who lived and worked in Ceylon.

-• Take the train through the tea plantations
+• Take the scenic train through the tea plantations.

 Day 1-2 Colombo Tintagel Tintagel